tylerlong/slim_text/README.md

     1. use chrome extension to listen this keyboard event?
 96. bug: windows csharp file, show BOM as *
 97. enable ace editor features:
-    1. remove trailing space upon saving
+    1. remove trailing spaces upon saving
+        1. some one hate trailing spaces a lot!
     2. add new line to the end of file upon saving
     4. auto complete
 99. marketing